javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

       throw new Error("error");
     })
       .finally(() => alert("Promise ready"))
-      .catch(err => alert(err)); // error
+      .catch(err => alert(err));  // <-- .catch handles the error object
     ```

     That's very convenient, because finally is not meant to process promise results.
 So it passes them through.

-    We'll talk about promise chaining and passing around results in more detail in the next chapter.
+    We'll talk more about promise chaining and result-passing between handlers in the next chapter.

-3. The last, but not the least, `.finally(f)` is more convenient syntax than `.then(f, f)`: there's no need to duplicate a function.
+3. The last, but not the least, `.finally(f)` is a more convenient syntax than `.then(f, f)`: no need to duplicate the function.

 ````smart header="On settled promises handlers runs immediately"
 If a promise is pending, `.then/catch/finally` handlers wait for the result.
 Otherwise, if a promise has already settled, they execute immediately: